garlico-in/electrum-grlc/README.rst

 (*If you've come here looking to simply run Electrum,* `you may download it here`_.)

-.. _you may download it here: https://electrum-ltc.org/#download
+.. _you may download it here: https://gitlab.com/open-blockchain/electrum-grlc/releases

-Electrum-LTC itself is pure Python, and so are most of the required dependencies, but not everything.
+Electrum-GRLC itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::